 (b) No Defaults: ENA has complied with and performed all of its liabilities and obligations in respect of the Assigned Capacity and is not in default in respect thereof.

 14 No Other Representations and Warranties.
-Neither Party makes any representations or warranties whatsoever in connection with the transactions contemplated hereby, including without limitation, any representations or warranties with respect to changes to primary delivery points, except as and to the extent expressly set forth in Sections 4.1 and 4.2.
+Neither Party makes any representations or warranties whatsoever in connection with the transactions contemplated hereby, including without limitation, any representations or warranties with respect to changes to primary delivery or receipt points, except as and to the extent expressly set forth in Sections 4.1 and 4.2.
 A Party shall have no liability and responsibility, whether in contract, tort or otherwise, for any statements, representations or warranties except those in Sections 4.1 and 4.2 including, without limiting the generality of the foregoing, any opinion, information or advice which may have been provided by it or any of its officers, shareholders, directors, employees, agents, consultants or representatives.

 article 15 CONFIDENTIALITY